Trials of Alex Murdaugh: Order for new trial

 After the lower court's decision in January, Murdaugh's lawyers appealed to the state Supreme Court.
 On August 13, 2024, the Supreme Court agreed to review the lower court's decision.
 (Note: For non-death penalty murder convictions, first appeals are typically brought to the Court of Appeals first.
 However, Murdaugh's legal team received permission to appeal directly to the state Supreme Court.)
 On December 10, 2024, Murdaugh's attorneys filed a 132-page appeal with the South Carolina Supreme Court outlining their arguments for a retrial.
 By statute, the state had 30 days to respond to the appeal.
 The state was initially granted a 90-day extension, with an April 10, 2025 deadline to respond.
 On April 3, the state requested another extension, asserting that due to their workload, they needed additional time to prepare their response brief, and review the "almost-6000-page long trial transcript" and other related documents.
 While Murdaugh's team objected, the court granted a 120-day extension.
 The state filed their brief on August 8, 2025, and Murdaugh's team filed their reply to the state on September 9, 2025.
-As of September 2025, the case is awaiting further direction from the state Supreme Court.

-On May 14, 2025, clerk Becky Hill was charged with three felonies including misconduct and perjury, based on an independent investigation by SLED.
+On May 14, 2025, Rebecca Hill was charged with three felonies including misconduct and perjury, based on an independent investigation by SLED.
+She had already resigned in 2024 amid the SLED investigation.
+On December 8, Hill pleaded guilty to obstruction of justice, perjury, and misconduct in office.
+She admitted to revealing sealed court exhibits to a member of the media and then lying about it.
+She also admitted to using her office to promote her book.
+She was sentenced to three years' probation, though the judge said he would have imposed a harsher sentence had evidence come to light that she had tampered with the jury.

+On May 13, 2026, the South Carolina Supreme Court overturned Murdaugh's murder and weapon possession convictions and ordered a new trial, citing "shocking jury interference" by Hill.
+The unanimous opinion criticized Hill for using her status as "the primary caretaker of the jury" and "an officer of the court" to "essentially implore the jurors" to convict Murdaugh.
+It concluded that even if Murdaugh was guilty, Hill's "breathtaking and disgraceful effort...to undermine the jury process" was so egregious that there was no remedy short of a new trial.
+"Our federal and state constitutions simply cannot countenance such an assault on the right to a fair and impartial jury," the court wrote.
+Murdaugh remained imprisoned on a 40-year sentence relating to his theft convictions.

+On May 18, 2026, Murdaugh filed a federal lawsuit against Hill, accusing her of violating his civil rights.